 The topic of Sally Hemings relationship with Thomas Jefferson had been a source of controversy for generations.
-Although African American oral tradition has held that Hemings and Jefferson had children together, white decendants and supporters of the former President dismissed the claims as ludicrous.
-When DNA testing in 1998 revealed that Jefferson did in fact sire at least one (possible all seven) of Hemings children, those detractors flip flopped maintaining that because Hemings had fair skin and resembled Jefferson's wife (her half sister) then the relationship must have been a forbidden "romance" and not a slave-owner raping his slave.
+Although African American oral tradition has held that Hemings and Jefferson had children together, white descendants and supporters of the former President dismissed the claims as ludicrous.
+When DNA testing in 1998 revealed that Jefferson did in fact sire at least one (possibly all seven) of Hemings children, those detractors flip flopped maintaining that because Hemings had fair skin and resembled Jefferson's wife (her half sister) then the relationship must have been a forbidden "romance" and not a slave-owner raping his slave.

 Sally Hemings was the daughter of Elizabeth Hemings, a bi-racial slave, and John Wayles, a white lawyer and slave monger.
 Wayles was also the father of

 Thomas Jefferson's wife, Martha.
 After Wayles died, Martha inherited his estate, including her sister.
 Sally served as Martha's personal maid and when Martha died she gave Sally a handbell to remember her by.
 The handbell is now on display at Monticello .